sjayan009/Passion-Project/README.md

 Step 3: Locate the .jar file by clicking on the folder <br>
 Step 4: Add the .jar file to 'Referened Libraries' section of your IDE <br>

+## --> Initialize the Database <--
+Admin Key: AI6g!V48k1Zo <br>

 # Limitations
+1. There is no reset button in the current version, which means that you will have to re run the code every time to input a new value.
+I am working on a fix to this issue and will fix it before the end of March